 As the country is moving forward after the Coronavirus outbreak has improved to the point that it can ease some restrictions earlier imposed to help curb the spread of the virus, the government is at the same time trying to strike a balance between disease control and the easing of the restrictions to ensure that the country would not be hit by the second wave of the outbreak.

 Technology and applications have been deployed for the purpose.
-First is the so-called Mor Chana (Doctors win) to help assess Coronavirus risks and trace cases, and the latest one is Thai Chana (Thailand wins), which the center claims that it is not an application anymore due to its expanded ecosystem.
+First is the so-called Mor Chana (Doctors win) to help assess Coronavirus risks and trace cases through a tracking system, and the latest one is Thai Chana (Thailand wins), which the center claims that it is not an application anymore due to its expanded ecosystem.

 “Let’s call it a “platform”, not an application,” said Dr. Taweesin Visanuyothin, the center’s spokesperson during the press briefing over the last weekend.

-According to the center’s ICT supervision head Dr. Polawat Witoolkollachit, also an inspector general at the Ministry of Digital Economy and Society, one of the most important restriction relaxation rules is to know a visitor quantity at service venues, and that is the reason why the application was developed.
+According to the center’s ICT supervision head Dr. Polawat Witoolkollachit, also an inspector general at the Ministry of Digital Economy and Society, one of the most important restriction relaxation rules is to know the number of visitors at service venues, and that is the reason why the application was developed.

 As explained by the center, Thai Chana is a platform to support shops and other service providers as well as their customers to check whether service venues and facilities become crowded.
 To activate the system, these shops and service providers will be required to register with the system and then they will obtain QR codes.